aspnetzero/documents/docs/en/Adding-New-Metronic-Theme-Angular.md

 # Adding New Metronic Theme

-Its how to add new theme to your project step by step.
+Metronic theme currently has 12 different themes and AspNet Zero includes them all.
+However, you might want to add a new theme option designed by your team to those options.
+This document explains step by step to add a new theme option to AspNet Zero.
+Just note that, the added theme must be a Metronic theme or at least it must be compatible with Metronic.

-Let's say that we are adding theme named "ThemeX"
+Rest of the document will use **ThemeX** as the new theme name.

 ##### 		*.Net Part*

-* Go to  `*Application.Shared` project.
-Open `AppConsts.cs`  and add new field named ThemeX.
+* Go to  `*Application.Shared` project, open `AppConsts.cs`  and add new field named ThemeX.

 * Go to `*.Web.Core` project.